WHAT THE CAR? similar games & best alternatives

 Game with the same Fellowship vibe

-1"Some community engagement via Discord and shared humor, but gameplay is mostly solo."
+"Community engagement via Discord and multiplayer exists but most play is solo."

 "Community sharing and Discord engagement exist, but gameplay is mostly solo."